Geek-Tekina/Tekina_The_Backend_Guy/REAdME.md

 - Abstract Equality in detail.
 - `NaN` Not a Number - It is the only primitive that does not follows identity property and is not equal to itself.

+#### Day 5

+- `isNan()` function checks for anything that is not a number and returns true, a string passed will also be called NAN by this function.
+  Solution : Use `Number.isNan()` this always gives true only when true is passed.
+- Boxing